OWASP/www-staff/projects/201912-regonline-closure.md

 - [x] 2019-12-20, Download all historical data from RegOline, [Dawn]
 - [ ] 2019-12-23, Notify Leaders that RegOnline is no longer available for donations please use new donate, [Mike]

-Export everything from run several reports for every event Take PDF of event snapshot

 ## Leadership

 * [Dawn Aitken](mailto:dawn.aitken@owasp.com?subject=RegOnline%20Closure)